jvilk/locate-java-home/README.md

   version: string;
   // True if this JAVA_HOME is a JDK, false if it is a JRE.
   isJDK: boolean;
+  // Is this version of Java 64-bit?
+  is64Bit: boolean;
   // Paths to various executables.
   executables: {
     java: string;